Prepare your wedding cake flowers ahead of time. You must take steps to make them safe and not contaminate the cake in any way..

 I usually cut the flowers short and give them a soak in a tepid clear water bath to remove any dirt or grime.
-Wash your own hands throughly with soap and water before handling the flowers.
+Wash your own hands thoroughly with soap and water before handling the flowers.

 Some flower stems leak sap, thus you must be sure to seal off the cut end of all flowers before using them on the cake.